iasonLesg/MedicalAssistant/README.md

 ### 🌟 Features

 - 👤 Store and view **patient records**
+  - Track patients with their Name-Lastname
 - 📅 Track **visitations** with:
   - Date
-  - Medication
-  - Diagnosis / Progress Notes
 - 🧭 Clean UI to browse patients and schedules
 - 💬 Supports **30+ languages** (see list below)